mwolson/gptel-fn-complete/README.md

 Rewriting completion of function at point using [gptel](https://github.com/karthink/gptel) in Emacs.

-This is an example of how the existing `gptel-rewrite.el` file can be used to perform completion on an entire function, replacing what's already written so far in that function.
+This uses the existing `gptel-rewrite.el` library to perform completion on an entire function, replacing what's already written so far in that function in a way that prefers to complete the end of the function, but may also apply small changes to the original function.

 ## Setup